Health and appearance of Michael Jackson: Trial of Conrad Murray

 Murray asked doctors "not to give up easily."
 Murray "looked devastated" and "sounded desperate".
-Dr Thao Nguyen said she and her attending couldn't find a pulse.
-Murray said he had detected a pulse and the efforts continued.
+Thao Nguyen said she and her attending could not find a pulse.
+Murray said he had detected a pulse, and the efforts continued.
 It was agreed if another attempt and resuscitation efforts with a balloon pump failed, then Jackson would be pronounced dead.
 After that final procedure, Jackson was pronounced dead.
-Dr. Nguyen said when she asked Murray if Jackson had taken any other sedatives or narcotics "his reply was negative".
+Nguyen said when she asked Murray if Jackson had taken any other sedatives or narcotics, "his reply was negative".
 Murray had also been unable to tell Nguyen when Jackson had stopped breathing.
-Dr Cooper said: "Michael Jackson had died long before he became my patient.
+Cooper said: "Michael Jackson had died long before he became my patient.
 It is unlikely with that information [about the propofol] I could have done something that would have changed the outcome."
 Murray was sentenced to serve four years in prison.

-The medical examiner, Dr Rogers, testified in court that Jackson had been 5 ft 9 in and had weighed 136 lb, which would be within a normal weight range, although he had been thin.
+The medical examiner, Rogers, testified in court that Jackson had been 5 ft 9 in and had weighed 136 lb, which would be within a normal weight range, although he had been thin.
 He also said that, in his opinion, Jackson "was healthier than the average person of his age" and that the arteries around Jackson's heart were free of fat and cholesterol, which is unusual for a 50-year-old individual.
-Toxicologist Dan Anderson testified that Demerol wasn't detected in Jackson's system.
+Toxicologist Dan Anderson testified that Demerol was not detected in Jackson's system.
 However, significant amounts of propofol, lidocaine, and lorazepam were present.
-According to Nader Kamangar, a sleeping expert at UCLA, drugs such as demerol can cause insomnia.
+According to Nader Kamangar, a sleep disorder specialist at UCLA, drugs such as Demerol can cause insomnia.
 In the case of Jackson, insomnia could have been caused by "anxiety for performing" as well.